 - Limit the information on your personal checks to your name and address.

-- Do not leave in your vehicle, especially in plain view, any items with personal information such as insurance cards, vehicle registration, wallets, purses, or laptops.
+- Do not leave in your vehicle, especially in plain view, any items with personal information.
+This includes insurance cards, vehicle registration, wallets, purses, or laptops.

 If you think your identity has been stolen visit: identitytheft.gov